 Through theory-driven social practice, organizers in the School learn flexibility to move with the twists and turns of organizing and discipline to structure time for work, study, reading, writing, and reflection.

 Thank you for your interest.
-We will not be accepting applications for the school for 2012.
-For volunteer opportunities with the Bus Riders Union or the Community Rights Campaign, please call (213) 387-2800
+We will not be accepting applications for the school for 2014.
+For volunteer opportunities with the Bus Riders Union, the Community Rights Campaign, or the Fight for the Soul of the Cities please call (213) 387-2800

 What Alumni Are Saying